Academic Year Workshops #1 for CS Discoveries & CS Principles Cohorts 2018-19!

 If you are teaching 9 - 12th grade students, Code.org's Computer Science Principles course can be taught as an AP or non-AP course.
 Either way, there are no prerequisites required.
 The course is designed to be far more than a traditional introduction to programming - it's a regorous, engaging, and approachable course.
 It explores many of the big, foundational ideas of computing so all students understand how these concepts are transforming the world we live in.CS Principles Professional Learning Program

-Professional Learning Program for Elementary School Teachers
+Professional Learning Program for Elementary School Teachers to Teach Computer Science!

 If you are interested in joining in the Professional Learning Program 2018-19 for CS Fundamentals (elementary school), sign up below to be added to our contact list.Join our contact list